dotnet/docfx/Documentation/incrementalbuild/advanced_report_dependency.md

 #### Register a customized dependency type

-Plugins are flexible to register customized dependency types by implementing @Microsoft.DocAsCode.Plugins.ISupportIncrementalBuildStep interface's method `GetDependencyTypesToRegister`.
+Plugins are flexible to register customized dependency types by implementing @Microsoft.DocAsCode.Plugins.ISupportIncrementalBuildStep interface's method @Microsoft.DocAsCode.Plugins.ISupportIncrementalBuildStep.GetDependencyTypesToRegister.
 The method would be called by the framework at the very start of the whole build.

 Sample code: